“Bike lane? I’ll just be a minute.”

 Don’t ever park in bike lanes.
 Bike lanes are traffic lanes.
 Would you park on the Manhattan Bridge?
 If not, don’t block bicycle safety infrastructure.
 It exists to keep people from getting killed in traffic.

 Don’t stop in bike lanes to load passengers or cargo.
-Our mayor in his infinite wisdom has confused things by saying he thinks it’s okay to stop in bike lanes for “just a minute.”
-This has gotten people injured.
-Don’t do it.
-(If you’re a NYC taxi or rideshare driver, it’s explicitly prohibited if there’s any other reasonable alternative.)
+There’s a common conception that it’s fine to stop in bike lanes for “just a minute.”
+This gets people injured.
+Don’t do it unless you have genuine need, e.g., you’re actively loading a mobility-impaired passenger.

 It seems dumb to have to say this, but: Don’t walk or stand in bike lanes.
 Bike 👏 lanes 👏 are 👏 traffic 👏 lanes 👏 and that traffic is often going 20 miles an hour.
 Why would you walk where a 200-pound object going 20 miles an hour could easily hit you?

-If your construction or road works project impacts a bike lane, even for an hour, you have to provide a safe detour.
+If your construction or road works project impacts a bike lane, even for a short time, you have to provide a safe detour.
 Some companies like Con Ed and Verizon tend to be very scrupulous about this (thank you!); others, not so much.
 Remember that (we’ll say it again) bike lanes are safety infrastructure; their purpose is to keep human beings from getting hit and killed.
 Treat them with the respect they deserve.

 What actually happens: Bike lanes are fair game for all kinds of dangerous obstructions.